Chillee/MovieRankings/README.md

 1. Synecdoche NY - 8.5/10.
 1. Schindler's List (rewatch) - 8.5/10.
 Feel like I matured a bit since my first watching a couple years ago.
 The score and Itzhak was really well done.
 1. Brokeback Mountain - 8/10.
 This movie takes the cute scenes that are part of a normal romance movie and invents the gay equivalent.
 That was so well done.
 Gyllenhaal (Jack fucking Twist) has another great performance and I'm interested in watching more movies that he stars in.
 Was a shock when he died.
+1. Goodfellas - 8/10.
+This movie made me realize I like mob movies.
+The cast was very similar to The Irishman.
+I know the plot was going to be similar but I will eat that shit up.
+The start of the movie is iconic.
+Highlight is how any times "busting my balls" was said.
 1. Lost in Translation - 8/10.
 1. The Aviator - 8/10.
 This movie felt like the precessor to "The Wolf of Wallstreet".
 I think three hour movies are usually pretty hard to sit through but Scorsese makes it work.
 Katherine Hepburn actor was fantastic, the [accent was very interesting](https://youtu.be/NvDvESEXcgE?t=680).
 Favorite lines in the movie were "hot dog" and "golly".
 Lots of memorable scenes - the lightbulbs crunching on the red carpet, Hughes' film projected onto his body, Hughes meets the Hepburns.
 Ben Wyatt and Galvin Belson have cameos in the movie.
 1. Breakfast at Tiffany's - 8/10.
 I wanted to see this movie after watching the opening scene.
 I like that the movie has a theme (Moon River), that is played throughout.
 Audrey Hepburn had a standout performance.
 The first movie I watched from her was Roman Holiday - her character in both movies are quite similar.
 I want to see some more of her work.
 These aren't my words but there was a great job capturing the bohemian lifestyle of New York in the time.
 This is a pretty good rom com.